GOAT Network

 • Implement bounded polling with retries and timeouts.

-• Retrieve and persist settlement proof for auditability.
+• Retrieve and persist settlement proof when auditability is required.

-• For DELEGATE flows, test calldata-signature and callback paths end to end.
+• Test callback success and callback failure paths end to end.

 Next Steps